MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/design-standards.md

 ### Follow common patterns and metaphors

 Universal patterns and metaphors have been established that the general population of digital products have become accustomed to and expect.
-Ensuring your design includes these patterns where applicable will make your application easier for users to onboard and use long term, reduce training (or support) costs, and even potentially reduce effort that might be required to update the design.
+Ensuring your design includes these patterns where applicable will make your application easier for users to onboard and use long term, reduce training and support costs, and even potentially mitigate effort required to update or redesign.
+These practices encompass various aspects of design, including layout composition, navigation structure, information hierarchy, and interaction design.

+Adhering to standard icon metaphors and semantic colors is crucial.
+Icons should leverage established visual associations to convey functionality quickly and effectively to users.
+Similarly, semantic colors, such as red for error or green for success, provide immediate visual feedback that aligns with users' expectations and mental models.
+Following these conventions help reduce cognitive load and enhance usability by fostering a sense of familiarity and comfort.

 ### Establish a design system